-You can send text, pictures and sounds in easyto-create and fun messages.
-EMS has been adopted by several leading mobile phone manufacturers, making it possible for T300/T302 users to send enhanced text messages to users of other makes of mobile phones.
+You can send text, pictures and sounds in easy-tocreate and fun messages.
+EMS has been adopted by several leading mobile phone manufacturers, making it possible for users to send enhanced text messages to users of other makes of mobile phones.
 EMS makes it possible for the user to use text formatting (style, size, alignment and paragraphs) in a text message.
-At purchase there are several predefined images and animations in the T300/ T302.
+At purchase, the phone is loaded with several pre-defined images and animations.